worthingtonse/WEST-Protocol/E. Authentication Services.md

-# Authentication Services
+# Authentication Services (Command Group 1)

-Theses services help people to know if tokens are authentic and to allow them to change ownership.
+These services check the authenticty of tokens and allow change of ownership.

 Command Code | Service  | Description
 --- | --- |---